tahahasan897/govinance_protocol/README.md

   Purpose: Smart contract for AI-controlled treasury and supply management.
   What it does:
   Manages ownership, funding, and withdrawal.
-  Calls adjustSupply on the TranscriptToken contract based on AI decisions.
+  Calls adjustSupply on the GovinanceToken contract based on AI decisions.
   Restricts supply adjustment to once per week and only by the AI controller.

 - **`state.json`**: